barronh/cmaqsatproc/examples/README.txt

 * Configure

-  * config_netrc.py : setup to use OpenDAP connection.
+  * Configure OpenDAP : setup to use OpenDAP connection (required by OpenDAP examples)

 * TropOMI:

-  * tropomi_cmr.py: create custom L3 file from TropOMI via OpenDAP server.
+  * TropOMI L3 OpenDAP: create custom L3 file from TropOMI via OpenDAP server.

-  * cmaq_tropomi.py: create custom L3 file from CMAQ and TropOMI with CMAQ AMF
+  * TropOMI/CMAQ L3: create custom L3 file from CMAQ and TropOMI with CMAQ AMF

 * VIIRS

-  * viirs_local.py: create custom L3 file from VIIRS via local files.
+  * VIIRS L3 Local Disk: create custom L3 file from VIIRS via files on disk.

 All examples require `cmaqsatproc` which can be installed via `shell` or in a